 In a nutshell, make sure your website loads fast, is easy to navigate, and offers flexible mobile design.

 10. Take advantage of Google My Business

 Google My Business (or GMB) is a service created by Google that can do wonders for your business’s presence on the search engine giant.
 Even if you’ve never used GMB for your own business, you’ve surely seen it a hundred times.
 When you search a specific business’s name that’s using GMB, the right side of the search results will be a panel showing reviews, photos, and links to that website.

 You can try this now by searching “Molly Moon’s Ice Cream” on Google.
 Immediately, you’ll notice that the entire right side of the screen is dedicated to Molly Moon’s, displaying any information you could ever want to know about the famed Seattle shop.

 Not only does this give you the ability to customize the way your business appears in Google’s search, but it also boosts your ranking.
-It’s an incredibly simple and easy way to boost your online ranking, so if you aren’t already doing it, we recommend taking a break from reading this article and getting it done asap.
+It’s an incredibly simple way to boost your online ranking, so if you aren’t already doing it, we recommend getting it done ASAP.

 11. Optimize “near me” searches